pdwaggoner/hhi/paper.md

 # Acknowledgements

-I thank Josh Grode for some value suggestions on defensive coding strategies, many of which were included in the most recent release of the package.
+I thank Josh Grode for some valuable defensive code suggestions, many of which were included in the most recent release.
+I also thank Thomas Leeper and Chris Skovron for the excellent comments, feedback, and review.

 # References